kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![photo shoot](../../content/images/targeted-women/innocent-lady/7.png)

 - Note the tattoo on her stomach.
-- I see this tattoo again on my last walks along [Las Marinas beach in October](october.md#sunday-6th-october) where I was so high I was hallucinating, and I was stalked and followed by middle-aged men for the whole walk which I eventually cut short it was so threatening.
+- I see this tattoo again on my last walk along [Las Marinas beach in October](october.md#sunday-6th-october) where I was so high I was hallucinating, and I was stalked and followed by middle-aged men for the whole walk which I eventually cut short it was so threatening.
 - I had the presence of mind to take my hiker's cam with me that day, and it was filming, and I believe I have images of them all.
 - It was very disturbing to see this woman over and over; I've only posted a small selection of the images I saw of her.
-- I started to see other women targeted for porn, just like this too; images going from privately sending nudes to ending up in a porn shoot sedated, non-consensual, and violent.
+- This was just the beginning of multiple women I saw in fake accounts; with images going from them privately sending nudes to ending up in a porn shoot non-consensual,sedated, and likely violent.
 - The conversation with the hacker is about these women; who they are, and how appalled I am.
 - Some of the pics are of women in even more shocking scenarios.
 - I ask the hacker how long it takes for them to (drug and) groom a woman like this.